odemolliens/bitrise-step-gradle-dependency-checker/README.md

 }
 ```

-`outputDirectory` field with path  `"./build/gradle-security-report/"+project.name` is mandatory.
+⚠️ `outputDirectory` field with path `"./build/gradle-security-report/"+project.name` is mandatory for this step

 ## How to use this Step